nusenu/ansible-relayor/README.md

     - default: False

 * `tor_freebsd_somaxconn`
-    - configure kern.ipc.somaxconn on FreeBSD/HardenedBSD
+    - configure kern.ipc.somaxconn on FreeBSD
     - by default we increase this value to at least 1024
     - if the value is higher than that we do not touch it

 * `tor_freebsd_nmbclusters`
-    - configure kern.ipc.nmbclusters on FreeBSD/HardenedBSD
+    - configure kern.ipc.nmbclusters on FreeBSD
     - by default we increase this value to at least 30000
     - if the value is higher than that we do not touch it